Newport Has Something for Everyone!

 After golfing or shopping, check into your hotel, relax and enjoy a leisurely walk on the beach or through Newport's Art Deco District before dinner.
 Newport is home to many fine restaurants.
 Seafood, Mediterranean, steak, sandwiches, and Italian entrees can be found throughout our coastal town.

-The next morning begins with a hearty breakfast at one of Newport's fine restaurants on the Historic Bayfront and fun at Mariner Square, home of Ripley's Believe It Or Not!, The Wax Works and Undersea Gardens.
+The next morning begins with a hearty breakfast at one of Newport's fine restaurants on the Historic Bayfront and fun at Mariner Square, home of Ripley's Believe It Or Not! and The Wax Works.
 After wandering these three attractions you will be ready for lunch.
 Cross the bridge to South Beach.
 You will find restaurants to tantalize your taste buds.
 After lunch, quench your thirst at Rogue Ale Brewery and Tasting Room.
 You will find micro beers famous throughout the Pacific Northwest.

 On your way back to Portland (via Hwy 20 to I-5) stop in Toledo (7 miles East of Newport) where you will find art galleries and you can step back in time and visit a part of Lincoln County's history in the many antique shops that line Main Street.